meeshkan/hmt/README.md

 ## Collect recordings of API traffic

-Let's look at how to build a Meeshkan spec.
+Let's look at how to build a Mem spec.
 First, you have to **collect** recordings of server traffic and/or OpenAPI server specs.

-To record API traffic, the Meeshkan CLI provides a `record` mode that captures API traffic using a proxy.
+To record API traffic, the Mem CLI provides a `record` mode that captures API traffic using a proxy.

 ```bash
 $ meeshkan record
 ```

-This command starts Meeshkan as a reverse proxy on the default port of `8000` and creates two directories: `logs` and `specs`.
+This command starts Mem as a reverse proxy on the default port of `8000` and creates two directories: `logs` and `specs`.

-With [curl](https://curl.haxx.se/), for example, you can use Meeshkan as a proxy like so:
+With [curl](https://curl.haxx.se/), for example, you can use Mem as a proxy like so:

 ```bash
 $ curl http://localhost:8000/http://api.example.com
 ```

 By default, the recording proxy treats the path as the target URL.
 It then writes a [`.jsonl`](https://jsonlines.org) file containing logs of all server traffic to the `logs` directory.
 All logs are created in the [`http-types`](https://github.com/meeshkan/http-types) format.
-This is because Meeshkan's `build` tool expects all recordings to be represented in a `.jsonl` file containing recordings represented in the `http-types` format.
+This is because Mem's `build` tool expects all recordings to be represented in a `.jsonl` file containing recordings represented in the `http-types` format.

 For more information about recording, including direct file writing and kafka streaming, see the [recording documentation](./docs/RECORD.md).

-## Build a Meeshkan spec from recordings
+## Build a Mem spec from recordings

-Using the Meeshkan CLI, you can **build** an OpenAPI schema from a single `.jsonl` file, in addition to any existing OpenAPI specs that describe how your service works.
+Using the Mem CLI, you can **build** an OpenAPI schema from a single `.jsonl` file, in addition to any existing OpenAPI specs that describe how your service works.

 ```bash
 $ meeshkan build --input-file path/to/recordings.jsonl